mauve-nayak/ToDoList-Manager/README.md

 **Overview**

 This is an easy-to-use beginner-oriented Command Line Interface (CLI) tool designed to handle a to-do list.
 The program is developed entirely in Python.
-Relies on a simple text file (todo.txt), for storage ensuring your tasks remain saved after exiting the application.
+Relies on a simple text file (todo_list.txt), for storage ensuring your tasks remain saved after exiting the application.

 **Features**